sp4ce-cowboy/DES/README.md

 In promoting effect-free programming and immutability, an immutable delegation of the `ArrayList` class called `ImList` is used throughout the codebase.
 Only the main method outputs any information explicitly to the console, all other classes and methods return non-void values.
 Setter methods are banned and getter methods are discouraged.

+All code was written in and tested with JDK17 only.

+### JavaDocs

+Hosting documentation that I wrote was one of the principal motivations for uploading this project onto GitHub.
+All classes and methods have JavaDocs documentation and are hosted on GitHub pages.

+They can be found [here](https://sp4ce-cowboy.github.io/discrete-event-simulator/), in JDK-API style.

 ### Usage

 This repo is an attempt at ~showcasing~ archiving some of my old work.
 It wouldn't exactly make sense to "use" it.